-The information in this section forms part of the PDS for the Plan.
-It describes the other specific risk that we are aware exists or is likely to arise that significantly increases the risk to Members' returns, other than the general investments risks described above that have been reflected in the risk indicator.
+The information in this section forms part of the PDS for the Funds.
+It describes the other specific risks that we are aware exist or are likely to arise that significantly increases the risk to investors' returns, other than the general investment risks described above that have been reflected in the risk indicator.

-Risk Description of the Risk How we seek to mitigate the risk Fund of funds risk The Funds invest primarily into Milford Wholesale Funds.
-The Funds' may also invest into externally managed funds.
+Risk Description of the Risk How we seek to mitigate the risk Fund of funds risk The Funds invest primarily into other Milford managed funds.
+The Funds may also invest into externally managed funds.
 An investment of a Fund in an underlying managed fund may be affected by unexpected changes in that underlying managed fund's operations or business environment.
-There may also be a risk that the underlying managed fund may have its assets frozen for a period of time or that the manager of that fund suspends withdrawals.
-This may have an impact on your ability to withdraw, transfer to another KiwiSaver scheme or switch between Funds.
+There may also be a risk that the underlying managed fund may have its assets frozen for a period of time or the manager of that fund may suspend withdrawals.
+This may have an impact on your ability to withdraw, or switch between the Funds.
 To reduce this risk we have adopted an External Manager Policy that establishes criteria for the underlying funds.
 We regularly monitor such funds for compliance with the policy.